 Mange in cats is caused by tiny mites that feed on skin debris, hair follicles, and tissue.
+Mange is more common in dogs than cats, but cats may get it also.
+You may see it more often in stray or feral cats, but it is good to know the symptoms just in case.
 Symptoms include loss of hair often caused by a flaky crust on the skin.
 The mites cause extreme itching and infected animals will scratch until they make themselves raw.

 This type of mange is also known as scabies, and develops when a tiny microscopic mite burrows under the skin of the cat to lay eggs.
 In about three weeks the eggs will hatch and develop into larvae and than into adult mites.
 The cycle keeps repeating itself increasing greatly.
 This type causes intense itching, oozing sores, crusty ear tips, hair loss, and secondary infections from bacteria.
 The hair loss will continue until it is spread all over the body.
 People, cats, and dogs can pass scabies to each other.